RobJacobson/ws-dottie/README.md

 This friendly TypeScript client library provides type-safe data fetching from sixteen different Washington State transportation APIs - from real-time ferry locations to traffic cameras, weather stations, and highway alerts.
 Whether you're building a hobby project to track your daily commute or developing enterprise applications for transportation planning, WS-Dottie gives you a safe, reliable way to tap into this data firehose with smart caching, strict typing, automatic JSONP data fetching in browser environments to avoid CORS concerns, and seamless React Query integration.

+### Zod-powered validation (Zod 4)

+WS‑Dottie uses Zod 4 schemas for runtime validation and type inference across all APIs.
+That means:
+- Strong, generated TypeScript types from a single source of truth
+- Early detection of upstream shape drifts and edge cases
+- Safe transformations of date strings and nullable fields
+- Pass‑through philosophy for unknown fields (we don’t strip upstream data)

+Practically, API functions fetch raw data, validate and transform it with Zod, and then return fully typed results.
+This improves reliability without adding complexity to your app code.

 ## ✨ What You Can Build

 - **🚢 Ferry Tracking Apps** - Real-time vessel locations, terminal wait times, and sailing schedules